Bob Marshall-Andrews: Other activities and later life

-Marshall-Andrews has written several novels, including Palace of Wisdom (published by Hamish Hamilton and Penguin in 1989, also published in the US, France and a best-seller in Germany) and A Man Without Guilt (published by Methuen in 2002).
+Marshall-Andrews has written several novels, including The Palace of Wisdom (published by Hamish Hamilton and Penguin in 1989, also published in the US, France and a best-seller in Germany) and A Man Without Guilt (published by Methuen in 2002).
 More recently, Camille And The Lost Diaries of Samuel Pepys was published by Whitefox in 2016.
 His political memoir Off Message was published by Profile in 2011.
 He has written articles in the national newspapers (The Daily Telegraph, The Guardian, The Independent, The Sunday Times) and periodicals (New Statesman, parliament's The House magazine, and Tribune).

-He is an Honorary Associate of the National Secular Society and a Distinguished Supporter of Humanists UK.
-Trustee and Chair of Development Committee, Geffrye Museum, London.
-Chair of Governors, Grey Court School 1987–1994.
+He is an honorary associate of the National Secular Society, a distinguished supporter of Humanists UK, trustee and chair of the development committee of the Geffrye Museum, chair of governors of the Grey Court School (1987–1994).
 With his wife, he owns "Malator", an innovative grass-roofed house, known locally as the "Teletubby house", in Druidston, Pembrokeshire.
-He is also Founder and Trustee of the George Adamson Wildlife Trust, currently operating in Mkomazi National Park, Tanzania.
+He is also founder and trustee of the George Adamson Wildlife Trust, currently operating in Mkomazi National Park, Tanzania.

 On 20 April 2017, the day after parliament voted for an early general election, Marshall-Andrews defected to the Liberal Democrats, calling his former party a "basket-case" and citing its position on Brexit and the failure of his former party to stand down in the 2016 Richmond Park by-election in favour of the Liberal Democrats as reasons for his defection.